 9.4.4 Condemnation of Buildings

-In the aftermath of disasters or emergencies, it may be necessary to condemn buildings that were damaged.
-The Board of Condemnation of Insanitary Buildings, appointed by the Mayor, is responsible for issuing appropriate orders of condemnation that require correction of the conditions leading to condemnation or require the demolition of any buildings.
+During disaster recovery, it may be necessary to condemn damaged buildings.
+The Board of Condemnation of Insanitary Buildings, appointed by the Mayor, is responsible for issuing orders of condemnation that require correction of the conditions or the demolition of any buildings.
 D.C.
 Official Code § 6-902(a)(1).

 For example, in November 2016, Hurricane Matthew caused the condemnation of numerous buildings in North Carolina, including a school.
 In addition, at least 12 homes were condemned after an April 1, 2017 tornado touched down in Virginia Beach, Virginia.

 Condemnation procedures are outlined in D.C.
 Official Code § 6-903 with review of condemnation orders and appeals found at D.C.
 Official Code §§ 6-913, 6-914.
-However, in emergencies when many buildings need to be condemned, it may be necessary to waive these steps via a declaration of public emergency issued by the Mayor.
-See section 4.2 of the Manual.
+In emergencies when many buildings need to be condemned, it may be necessary to waive these steps via a declaration of public emergency issued by the Mayor.

 9.5 Food Establishment Inspections